Six reasons to set up an Australian Partnership Agreement?

 Each partner has its own Family Trust.
 For asset protection they probably only use the Family Trust to be a partner of this partnership.
 They probably would not use the Family Trust for other purposes.
 The three partners are:

 (It is strange that Mary (a human) is the trustee of this particular Family Trust.
-The partnership of family trust structure is to protect individuals from exposure to a failed business.
+The partnership of a family trust structure is to protect individuals from exposure to a failed business.
 It is an asset protection strategy.

 Sure, humans are often trustees of family trusts.
 But this is usually only if the Family Trust is a ‘safe house‘.
 Perhaps Mary has no assets.
 She may be following the ‘woman of straw and man of structure‘ asset protection strategy.)